reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 Jane must have an account at ngrok, and share her Docker dev container.

-In order to setup ngrok, download it--our scripts expect its executable to be in `~/bin`.
+In order to setup ngrok, download it--our scripts expect its executable to be in your PATH.
 Follow the instructions on the ngrok website to create an account and save your credentials locally.

-To share a locally running Docker dev container (assuming ngrok is all set up), Jane can then run `reahl ngrok start -D` from the root directory of the Reahl source.
+To share a locally running Docker dev container (assuming ngrok is all set up), Jane can then run `reahl ngrok start -D`.
 This command will provide output in the form of a DNS name and port number that the remote party can use to access.
 Make a note of these for use later on.

 Let the remote user connect securely